 They're embarrassed to be identified with you.

-They live in a world of elites, media elites, uh, academic elites, and so to stay on the good side with all the other elites, because this is a group that's bound by what they think their common IQs are, which are higher than everybody else, and to stay within the good graces and the cocktail party circuit, you speak in disdain.
+And so to stay on the good side with all the other elites, because this is a group that's bound by what they think their common IQs are, which are higher than everybody else, and to stay within the good graces and the cocktail party circuit, you speak in disdain.

-I've told you the story about being these dinner parties out in the Hamptons in the 90s, early 90s, and all these country club big contributors that come up to me, introduced to me for the first time, meeting me for the first time, they come up and they're just they're just beside themselves about abortion.
+I've told you the story about being these dinner parties out in the Hamptons in the 90s, early 90s, and all these country club big contributors that come up to me.

-Republican Party's gonna go down the tubes.
+The Republican Party is going to go down the tubes.

 Rush, they listen to you.